ICJIA/icjia-accessibility-portal/content/faqs.md

 **See also:** [I'm a content creator.
 Where do I start?](#getting-started-i-m-a-content-creator-where-do-i-start) | [My documents look fine — why do they need to be "accessible"?](#content-accessibility-documents-pdfs-presentations-my-documents-look-fine-why-do-they-need-to-be-accessible) | [Do all documents need to be accessible?](#content-accessibility-documents-pdfs-presentations-do-all-documents-need-to-be-accessible)

-**Accessibility best practice:** Before creating a PDF, consider whether the content could be published as webpage text instead.
-HTML webpages are generally easier to make and keep accessible than PDFs.
-As <a href="https://it.cornell.edu/accessibility/create-accessible-pdfs" target="_blank" rel="noopener noreferrer">Cornell IT notes</a>, "Remediating PDFs for web accessibility can be more time consuming than creating a webpage.
-When possible, convert your PDFs to HTML web pages."
-The University of Illinois CITL PDF Accessibility Guide similarly notes that PDFs generally are not a very accessible format and recommends using PDFs only when no other alternative is available.
-This aligns with WCAG 2.1 Level AA requirements and accessibility best practices.
+**Best practice:** Consider publishing content as webpage text instead of PDF when feasible — it's generally easier to make and keep accessible.
+See: [Do all documents need to be accessible?](#content-accessibility-documents-pdfs-presentations-do-all-documents-need-to-be-accessible) for details.
 If you must use a PDF, follow the steps below.

 The best approach depends on the source: